topikachu/ev3dev/Getting-started-v2.md

 - [[Using Bluetooth]]

 ### Writing programs
-There are a number of propgraming languages available to use.
+There are a number of programming languages available to use.
 The brick can run almost all languages that any other Linux distro can, so your favorite language is probably supported.
 Language bindings have already been written for some languages:

 - [[Using brickstrap to cross compile and debug]]
 - [C++ language bindings/samples](https://github.com/fdetro/ev3dev-lang)